 “I would have spent more time picking out our wedding invitations.
 I bought the first ones we found that we liked because I felt rushed.
 But then our theme totally changed and I was left with invitations that were really not our wedding style at all.
 I didn’t want to lose money so I went with them but I wish I didn’t jump so quickly at first.
 There are so many beautiful ones out there.” -Kelly W.

-Wedding Planning Tips for Brides, #23.
+Wedding Tips for Brides, #23.
 Register online.

-“I would have totally done an entire Amazon wedding registry!
+“I would have totally done an Amazon wedding registry and Etsy registry!
 Why waste time scanning things at stores?
 We spent time at Crate and Barrel and Bed Bath and Beyond and picked every towel, every mug, every bathmat.
 We had fun but it was a lot of work.
 I use Amazon and can read reviews on products easily, so reading those and registering in our pajamas would have been a no-brainer.
 My best friend just used it for her wedding shower and it really was so much easier, for her and guests.” -Nicole D.

 “We were really busy with both of our jobs so we sort of divided and conquered the wedding stuff.
 But it would have been more fun to do the planning together instead of trying to hurry up and get it all done.
 I think we could have added more personality to our reception if we would have planned together, especially the menu and the music list.
 We let our vendors take over and that made it easy, but I sort of regret not spending more time on it together!” -Monika G.